 Daniels received the Woodrow Wilson Award from Princeton University in February 2013.
 The award recognizes an alumnus whose career embodies the call to duty in Wilson's famous speech, "Princeton in the Nation's Service."
 He was also the recipient in June 2013 of the Bradley Prize from the Milwaukee-based Lynde and Harry Bradley Foundation.
 The award recognizes accomplishments that "strengthen American institutions."
 In announcing the prize, the foundation stated that Daniels "established himself as an economic reformer who guided Indiana through the recession with a budget surplus and a firm foundation for economic growth."

 In recognition of his economic and fiscal leadership as Governor, Daniels received the inaugural Savas Award from the Concord Coalition in June 2015.

 Daniels is also the author of three books, including best-seller "Keeping the Republic: Saving America by Trusting Americans."
 He is a contributing columnist in the Washington Post, and his writings are regularly featured in other publications.
 He earned a bachelor's degree from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1971 and his law degree from Georgetown University in 1979.

-President Daniels and his wife, Cheri, have four daughters — Meagan, Melissa, Meredith, and Maggie — and six grandchildren.
+President Daniels and his wife, Cheri, have four daughters — Meagan, Melissa, Meredith, and Maggie — and seven grandchildren.